ANNUAL REPORT

 The Altru Family YMCA is proud to share our Annual Report to the community.

-In 2022, was saw the YMCA rebound a bit in membership and programming.
+In 2024, we saw the YMCA membership number increase and are higher than ever.
 The YMCA continued to focus our efforts on Youth Development, Healthy Living and Social Responsibility.
-We are proud to have been an important part of helping our community though the end of the pandemic by offering emergency childcare for essential employees, holding food drives and special events for those in need.
+We are proud to have been an important part of helping our community though the food drives for local food cupboards, adopting a family for Christmas through the Salvation Army, special events and raising funds for scholarship in programming and membership for those in need.
 We remained open for our members to have a safe place stay healthy and relieve stress.
-Our Swimming Lessons and Day Camp adopted a new YMCA enhanced curriculum, with more individualized focus on skill building and STEM enhancement.
+Our Swimming Lessons and Day Camp adopted a new YMCA enhanced curriculum, with more individualzed focus on skill building and STEM enhancement.
 In Healthy Living, our work in providing support services and programs to individuals diagnosed with a chronic disease continues.
-Several individuals have been able to enhance their well-being and connect with others in our LIVESTRONG at the YMCA for cancer survivors, Diabetes Prevention Program and Parkinson’s Wellness Program.
-We have a “Rock Steady Boxing”, a non-contact boxing training program for individuals with Parkinson’s Disease, to assist with their strength, balance and coordination.
+Several individuals have been able to enhance their well-being and connect with others in our LIVESTRONG at the YMCA program for cancer survivors, Diabetes Prevention Program and Parkinson Wellness Program.
+We offer “Rock Steady Boxing”, a non-contact boxing training program for individuals with Parkinson’s Disease, to assist with their strength, balance and coordination.
 In Social Responsibility, we have enhanced and updated our Safety Around the Water Program, formerly known as Summer Splash, to educate youth about swimming and safety in and around the water.
-Our Sport Department added Youth Football, Volleyball and Basketball Camps and the sessions will be offered throughout the year.
+Our Sports Department added a Golf Simulator, Youth Golf, Youth Football, Volleyball and Basketball Camps and the sessions will be offered throughout the year.
 Finally, we continue to look at ways the Y can partner with other community organizations to strengthen our community and fulfill our mission to youth and families in the area.

 Sincerely,